 “I was always interested in retail.
 I have seen my cousins work in this sector in the Middle East.
 Interacting face-to-face with customers, meeting new people, understanding their problems and learning from them, strengthening communication skills – I like all aspects of the retail sector,” he shared.

-Mohd Aqdas has completed his course from National Skill Development Corporation approved institute – Learnet Institute Skills.
+Mohd Aqdas attended individual counselling sessions with the Vocational Training Officer and enrolled himself for a 45-day retail course from a National Skill Development Corporation (NSDC) approved institute.
 “I loved the course.
 I was unaware of a lot of things in retail.
 This course had both theory and practical.
 We did role plays of customer-sales person and learn how to make a pitch, talk to them, how to greet them.
 We also visited shopping malls as part of the course and observed how people worked at the counters.
-Whatever I learned in class, I could see all that happening in front of my eyes!” said Mohd Aqdas.
+Whatever I learned in class, I could see all that happening in front of my eyes!” he said.

 She joined the course in November 2021 and is currently working in a BPO in Noida.
 “I have become independent.
 I can feel the difference it’s making ever since I started working.
 With this course, I was able to make a career for myself.
-I want to study while I am working.
-I want to do my graduation in Arts,” she said.
-From earning Rs 500 by teaching children in the neighbourhood to a monthly salary of Rs 10,000, she has come a long way.
+I want to now also study while I am working and graduate in Arts,” she said.
+From earning Rs 500 by teaching children in the neighborhood to a monthly salary of Rs 10,000, she has come a long way.

 For 22-year-old Pooja, the vocational training has come as a lifeline.
 Her mother passed away when she was a child and she lost her father three years back.
 “My father had left behind Rs 30,000-Rs 40,000.
 Earlier, my brother used to live with me to help tide over the household expenses, but after his marriage, he started living separately.
 Now, I am using my father’s money and doing tailoring work and somehow manage.
 I don’t have anyone to cover my expenses,” she said.
 Pooja’s course is still going on.
 She hopes to get a job after the course and work towards securing her future.

-To help these young adults get the right jobs, Save the Children have held recruitment camps, and till date 30 companies have participated.
-The team does a brief survey of families in the intervention areas of Delhi to identify eligible candidates for the courses.
-Apart from skill’s training, these youths are also trained on digital literacy, spoken English, psychosocial support and other life skills.
+Apart from skills training, these youths are also trained on digital literacy, spoken English, psychosocial support and other life skills.
 These courses are usually 45-60 days long.